 Historical Sociology; Feminist Theory; Intersections of coloniality, empire, race, nation, gender and sexuality.

-Vrushali Patil is Associate Professor and Chair of the Department of Gender, Women’s, + Sexuality Studies.
+Vrushali Patil is Professor and Chair of the Department of Gender, Women’s, + Sexuality Studies.
 She received a Graduate Certificate in Women’s Studies (2004) and a PhD in Sociology (2006) from the University of Maryland, College Park.

 As a historical sociologist and feminist theorist, Dr. Patil dives into how interrelated histories reshape our understanding of sex, gender, and sexuality in her 2022 book, Webbed Connectivities: The Imperial Sociology of Sex, Gender, and Sexuality.
 Her earlier work, Negotiating Decolonization in the United Nations: Politics of Space, Identity and International Community (Routledge) uses intersectional and transnational feminist perspectives to explore how masculinity has influenced global discussions on decolonization in the United Nations after World War II.